Mitchell Hepburn: Early political career

 After the war, Hepburn joined the United Farmers of Ontario (UFO) helping to start its branch in Elgin County, but by the mid-1920s he switched to the Liberal Party.
 In the 1926 election, he was elected to the House of Commons of Canada as a representative of Elgin West and was overwhelmingly re-elected in the 1930 election.

-Later that year he became leader of the Liberal Party of Ontario.
+Later that year he became leader of the Liberal Party of Ontario at the 1930 Ontario Liberal leadership convention.
 His support of farmers and free trade, and his former membership in the UFO helped him to attract Harry Nixon's rump of UFO Members of the Legislative Assembly (MLAs) into the Liberal Party (as Liberal-Progressives).
 This and the Great Depression led to the defeat of the unpopular Conservative premier George Stewart Henry in the 1934 provincial election.
 His stance against the prohibition of alcohol allowed him to break the Liberal Party from the militant prohibitionist stance that had helped reduce it to a rural, Protestant southwestern Ontario rump in the 1920s.

 Hepburn represented a type of agrarian democracy that detested Toryism and valued oratory.
 He once saw a pile of manure situated in a village square, and proceeded to jump on top of it to give a speech, apologizing to the crowd for speaking from a Tory platform.
 He also used the same line when standing on a manure spreader, only to have a heckler shout, "Well, wind 'er up Mitch, because she's never carried a bigger load!"

 On his death, the Toronto Star observed:

 It was in the 1934 election campaign that Mr. Hepburn's gift of oratory first impinged on the province at large.
 He had a free and easy platform manner, his customary attitude being hands plunged in side coat pockets while he wandered about the platform releasing an unfaltering flow of barbed-wire eloquence that no other political speaker could match in rapidity and certainly not in deadliness.
 He never consulted a note, never appeared to prepare a speech in advance, and delivered an array of astounding facts and figures with such an air of assurance that his audience seldom thought to question them.